 A mechanical design engineer specializes in designing various mechanical devices that will be vital in developing machinery or large structures.
 One of their primary responsibilities revolves around conducting thorough research and analysis, establishing layouts and prototypes, producing progress reports, and working alongside fellow engineers and skilled professionals.
 Typically assigned in an office setting, a mechanical design engineer must visit construction sites or factories to test and observe equipment qualities.
 Furthermore, during production, there are instances when a mechanical engineer must coordinate with suppliers, contractors, and clients.

-There are some key differences in responsibilities as well.
-For example, a development engineer responsibilities require skills like "java," "python," "c #," and "software development."
+There are some key differences in the responsibilities of each position.
+For example, development engineer responsibilities require skills like "java," "python," "c #," and "software development."
 Meanwhile a typical mechanical design engineer has skills in areas such as "mechanical design," "creo," "engineering design," and "mechanical systems."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 A Packaging Engineer plans and implements packaging designs to ensure product integrity and appeal.
 Their primary duties include supervising and managing the complete packaging development process, analyzing engineering drawings, and conducting periodic vendor reviews.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, development engineer responsibilities are more likely to require skills like "java," "python," "c #," and "software development."
-Meanwhile, a packaging engineer might be skilled in areas such as "astm," "package design," "ista," and "logistics."
+Meanwhile, a packaging engineer has duties that require skills in areas such as "astm," "package design," "ista," and "logistics."
 These differences highlight just how different the day-to-day in each role looks.

 A Process Engineer is responsible for coming up with innovative ways to process particular raw materials into different kinds of products.
 They can also modify various existing machines or maintain their quality by monitoring its functions and conducting tests and examinations.
 A Process Engineer must do numerous analyses and research to gather data that would help determine possible improvements or decisions to uphold.
 Furthermore, A Process Engineer also has the task of procuring and installing new equipment, collecting and interpreting data, assessing risks, and ensuring that tasks are done safely.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a development engineer is likely to be skilled in "python," "c #," "software development," and "javascript," while a typical process engineer is skilled in "continuous improvement," "lean manufacturing," "troubleshoot," and "lean six sigma."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a development engineer is likely to be skilled in "python," "c #," "software development," and "javascript," while a typical process engineer is skilled in "continuous improvement," "lean manufacturing," "troubleshoot," and "lean six sigma."

-Process engineers are known to earn similar educational levels when compared to development engineers.
-Additionally, they're 4.7% less likely to graduate with a Master's Degree, and 1.2% less likely to earn a Doctoral Degree.
+Process engineers earn the highest salary when working in the technology industry, where they receive an average salary of $87,797.
+Comparatively, development engineers have the highest earning potential in the technology industry, with an average salary of $105,648.process engineers typically earn similar educational levels compared to development engineers.
+Specifically, they're 4.7% less likely to graduate with a Master's Degree, and 1.2% less likely to earn a Doctoral Degree.

 Mechanical Engineers oversee the development of various mechanical devices in different industries.
 Most of the responsibilities will revolve around crafting, improving, or designing technologies by utilizing extensive expertise in the subject; they identify and detect errors, provide in-depth analysis, and resolve issues.
 They are often in designated offices, but they can also work on-site and travel if necessary.
 Furthermore, Mechanical Engineers usually function in a group or team setting, often supervised by personnel in higher positions.